JeriLynn E. Peck Ph.D. (Jeri Peck)

 - B.S.
 1992 Environmental Economics, Linfield College

-I'm a plant community ecologist specializing in training budding ecologists in the art of multivariate community data analysis and collaborating with the Silviculture & Applied Forest Ecology Lab here at Penn State.
+My background is in plant community ecology, forest structure, and the multivariate analyses used on such data.
+At the moment, I provide trainings to ecologists in the art of Multivariate Data Analysis and collaborate with the Silviculture & Applied Forest Ecology Lab here at Penn State.

-I teach short-courses for beginning use of the multivariate data analysis software PC-ORD, developed by Dr. Bruce McCune at Oregon State University.
-These trainings are intended to introduce multivariate statistical concepts, briefly describe each of the classification, ordination, and other tools available in the software, and train users in a data analysis approach and process applicable to community (species) datasets.
+I teach short-courses on the appropriate use of multivariate data analysis in community ecology, specifically using the PC-ORD software.
+These trainings are intended to introduce multivariate statistical concepts, describe the classification, ordination, and other available tools, and train users in a defensible data analysis approach and process.
+The 2016 second edition of my book Multivariate Analysis for Ecologists: Step-by-Step is meant to supplement these trainings or serve as a stand-alone tool for self-guidance.

-For the previous 15 years, my research focused on all aspects of commercial moss harvest.
-This included species composition, biomass distribution, cover and biomass growth rates, post-harvest recovery dynamics, and alternative management approaches, mostly in western Oregon.
-Oregon State now maintains the website on this information.
+Between 1990 and 2010, I was immersed in field research on all aspects of commercial moss harvest.
+This included assessing species composition, biomass distribution, cover and biomass growth rates, post-harvest recovery dynamics, and alternative management approaches, mostly in western Oregon.
+Oregon State University now maintains the website on this topic.

 Peck, J.E., E.K.
 Zenner, & B. Palik.
 2012.
 Variation in microclimate and early growth of planted pines under dispersed and aggregated overstory retention in mature managed red pine in Minnesota.
 Canadian Journal of Forest Research 42(2):279-290.